MeowMeow0417/page-replacement-simulation/README.md

 ## 📷 Screenshots

 Screenshots are embedded in the
-`docs/CaseStudyDocumentation.pdf` file.
+`docs/OS CASE STUDY - Gilbert Cura.pdf` file.

 They showcase:
 - Input sequences for FIFO, LRU, and OPT